Lancealeyo/ComradesMarketPlace/README.md

 ## LICENSE

-This website follows the terms of MIT license.
+This website adheres to terms of MIT license.

 Copyright &copy; (2023) ()